-We received lots of media interest on the day.
+Cyber for Schools received lots of media interest on their launch day.
 Journalists interviewed the Head of Chosen Hill School, Kirsten Harrison, and talked to the children.
 They also spoke to Chris Brierley, Deputy Police and Crime Commissioner for Gloucestershire, and Professor Benham.
-Press coverage included lots of local and national recognition along with exposure on National TV on the 6pm and 10pm News on ITV.
+Press coverage included lots of local and national recognition along with exposure on National TV.

 This links to the blog post from Gloucestershire’s Office of the Police and Crime Commissioner: Cyber4Schools – a lesson in how to keep safe online

 Why online safety education for children is important

 The learning experience children enjoy nowadays has evolved rapidly, corresponding with the pace of technological change around them.
 They’re digitally aware, jumping into the latest social media trends and sharing more personal information online than any previous generation.
 They take advantage of what the Internet has to offer, using it to build on their knowledge and expand their network of friendships.
 The Digital Childhood Report highlights a rapid increase in the number of young people between 10 and 12 using digital devices.
 But has their social maturity evolved at the same pace as the technology around them?
 And do they have the skills and knowledge to understand how to behave and stay safe online?

 More and more people, including children, are falling victim to cyberbullying, cybercrime and exploitation.
 In its Childline Annual Reviews, the NSPCC continues to record increases in children and young people talking to Childline about online safety and abuse.
 Over the year there were more than 12,200 counselling sessions, up 9 per cent on the previous year.

 Baroness Beeban-Kidron’s 5Rights Framework, and the Children’s Commissioner in her report, Growing up Digital,identified the societal imperative to protect and safeguard our children online.
 Cyber4Schools® responded to this need, helping 11-year-olds to become informed cybercitizens, essential for a thriving future society and economy.